 - In 1994, another protocol was approved to the treaty which banned oil and mineral exploration on Antarctica for 50 years.

 Amazing Facts about Antarctica – Antarctica Fun facts

 - Antarctica has considered a desert even though it holds 70% of the fresh water on Earth.

 - Some areas of Antarctica are so identical to the areas on Mars that they have been used by NASA for testing space equipment.

 - The lowest temperature ever recorded on Antarctica is –89.6°C (-129°F).

-- Fire is one of the most dangerous things on Antarctica.
-It is very hard to stop a fire in Antarctica due to lack of water.
+- Fire is one of the most dangerous things in Antarctica.
+It is very hard to stop a fire in Antarctica due to the lack of water.

 - Antarctica wasn’t always cold.
 Fossil discoveries have shown that about 50 million years ago, Antarctica had green forests with lots of animals and birds.